-Ravenscroft are extremely cognisant to the impact that any macro-economic risk factors may have on our business and our services.
-These may be as a result of domestic or international developments and the Group carefully considers this risk to ensure that any sector specific variations are also thoroughly assessed, and to safeguard our business against any residual industries of firms that may face similar macro environmental threats.
+Ravenscroft are extremely cognisant to the impact that any macro-economic risk factors may have on its business and core services.
+These may be as a result of domestic or international developments and the Group carefully considers this risk to ensure that any sector specific variations are also thoroughly assessed, and to safeguard the business against any residual industries of firms that may face similar macro environmental threats.

-On the geopolitical front, the Group undertakes regular horizon scanning against the Group's strategic business plan for any future threats that may directly or indirectly affect the business and our operations.
-More recently, the Group took immediate steps to consider the impact the conflict in the Ukraine may have on our client-base, systems and controls.
-We were quickly able to review the escalating crisis against our Risk Management Framework to ensure, wherever possible, that our services and client interests continue to be protected against the uncertainties facing the economy during these unsettling times.
+On the geopolitical front, the Group undertakes regular horizon scanning against the Group's strategic business plan for any future threats that may directly or indirectly affect the business and its operations.
+The Group is able to take immediate steps to consider the impact that significant events may have on the client-base, systems and controls; such as the conflict in the Ukraine, and most recently the emergence of instability in the banking sector.
+The Group is quickly able to review these events against the 'Risk Management Framework' to ensure, wherever possible, that services and client interests continue to be protected.